Avaya video exchange

 The exposition space uses Radvision desktop video conferencing and large displays for interactive sales demos.
-For the studio space, AVI-SPL integrated the cameras, codecs, audio, staging and lighting.
+For the studio space, AVI-SPL integrated the cameras, codecs, audio, staging, and lighting.

-“The timing and execution was great,” says Sumner.
+“The timing and execution were great,” says Sumner.
 “We’ve hired AVI-SPL three times since for office integrations in Ottawa, an executive board room modification in Santa Clara, and additional work in our Video Exchange for an additional demo room and 24/7 global room.”